 Legal Issues

 The research done in this project has been carried out in compliance with all the applicable laws and regulations.
-Where third party work is made use of or applied, it has been referenced, clearly stating the original source of the work.
-This project references third party work and makes use of images collected from third party websites.
+Where third-party work is made use of or applied, it has been referenced, clearly stating the source of the work.
+This project references third-party work and uses images collected from third-party websites.
 Where this is the case, credit is given according to professional standards.

 Additionally, the guidelines of the British Computing Society have been followed all through the development process for this project.